LionelSh/Jedha-GetAround-B5/README.md

 This Repository illustrates two issues

-The first is a case stusy of what is the optimum delay threshold that should be set to avoid custumer dissatisfaction and revenu loss simultaneously
+The first is a case study of what is the optimum delay threshold that should be set to avoid custumer dissatisfaction and revenu loss simultaneously

 The second is a prediction of the prices <a href=""></a>